tgstation/auxlua/API.md

 A reference to DM's `world`, in the form of datum userdata.
 This reference will never evaluate to `nil`, since `world` always exists.

-Due to limitations inherent in the wrapper functions used on tgstation, `world:set_var` and `world:call_proc` will raise an error.

 ### dm.global_vars

 A reference to DM's `global`, in the form of datum userdata.
-Subject to the same limitations as `dm.world`
+This reference will never evaluate to `nil`, since `global` always exists.

 ### dm.usr